vulk/Austin_Software_Co-operatives/README.md

 Where: Google Hangouts and/or in person in Austin, TX

-## Next meetup: Wednesday, January 9th, 2019 at 7pm Central Time
+## Next meetup: Wednesday, March 6th, 2019 at 7pm Central Time
  - Topic: TBD